Master of Social Work

 Reveal leaders, promote agency, and discover (your) purpose in urban communities!

-The ULP pedagogical framework is guided by the engaged scholar model, which prioritizes our responsibility as social work educators to teaching, scholarship, and service that promotes wellness in communities where we are co-located.
-As such, our curriculum is designed with and shaped by our investment in authentic relationships with community partners who are leading the work of transformative change in urban environments.
-We aspire to co-produce a meaningful body of work whose integrity is measured by social, environmental, and economic value generated through our collaborative efforts.
-Our methods and approaches include but are not limited to: Community-based participatory action research, mixed methods of inquiry, and case studies in appreciative inquiry and design for adaptive change.
+To this end, our curriculum is designed with, and shaped by, our investment in authentic relationships with community partners who are leading the work of transformative change in urban environments.
+We aspire to co-produce a meaningful body of work about the processes involved in leadership as well as the nature of leadership in urban contexts.
+In so doing we aim to contribute ongoing knowledge about the role and place of social work in leadership.
+Our methods and approaches include but are not limited to: Community-based participatory action research, mixed methods of inquiry, and developmental evaluation.